pSpaces/Programming-with-Spaces/README.md

 ### Put responses

-`{ "type": "PUT_RESPONSE", "source" : source, "session": session, "target": target, "code" : code , "message": message> }`
+`{ "action": "PUT_RESPONSE", "source" : source, "session": session, "target": target, "code" : code , "message": message }`

 where
 - `source` identifies the original requester.
 - `session` is a unique session identifier used by the source to distinguish requests.
 - `target` is a global identifier that identifies the target space.
-- `code` is an HTTP return code.
+- `code` is an HTTP like return code.
 - `message` is a string providing additional information related to the return code.

 ### Get[p/all]/Query[p/all] requests

 Get requests have the following format

-`{ "type": response, "source" : source, "session": session, "target": target, "template" : template }`
+`{ "action": response, "source" : source, "session": session, "target": target, "template" : template }`

 where
 - `response` is one of `GET_RESPONSE`, `GETP_RESPONSE`, `GETALL_RESPONSE`, `QUERY_RESPONSE`, `QUERY_RESPONSE`, `QUERYALL_RESPONSE`.